Workflow automation in higher education: 3 airSlate workflows for colleges and universities

 The only difference is:

-- the document to be used (you can add any document to the workflow but the default one in this Flow is a Module Registration Form):
+- the document to be used (you can add any document to the workflow but the default one in this flow template is a Module Registration Form):

-- The workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; the most typical Steps for this Flow are Student, Teacher, and Registrar):
+- The workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; the most typical Steps for this flow template are Student, Teacher, and Registrar):

-- The Bots to add (the Flow has only one Email upon Slate Completion Bot added, you can choose to add more Bots if needed):
+- The Bots to add (this flow template has only one Email on Documents Completion Bot added, you can choose to add more Bots if needed):

 Be it college, or university, student attendance checks are an integral part of the educational process.
-That’s why the last on our list of airSlate Flows for higher education is the Student Attendance Form Flow.
+That’s why the last on our list of airSlate Flow templates for higher education is the Student Attendance Form Flow Template.

-- add the document you need for this workflow (the default one is a Student Attendance Form)
+- add the document you need for this flow template (the default one is a Student Attendance Form)

 - add the necessary workflow Steps